Modeling the Spread of 2019-nCoV

 This work is being led by Lauren Gardner at Johns Hopkins University CSSE, in collaboration with Aleksa Zlojutro and David Rey at rCITI at UNSW Sydney, and Ensheng Dong at JHU CSSE.
 At JHU, we have previously developed an interactive dashboard mapping the outbreak in real-time, and a written a blog.

-We implemented a previously published model that integrates both outbreak dynamics and outbreak control into a decision-support tool for mitigating infectious disease pandemics at the onset of an outbreak through border control Only a subset of U.S. airports are listed in the top 100 globally.
+We implemented a previously published model that integrates both outbreak dynamics and outbreak control into a decision-support tool for mitigating infectious disease pandemics at the onset of an outbreak through border control to evaluate the 2019-nCoV epidemic.
 A stochastic metapopulation epidemic simulation tool is used to simulate global outbreak dynamics, and the border control mechanism considered is passenger screening upon arrival at airports (entry screening), which is used to identify infected or at-risk individuals.
 More detail on the model is available in the supplementary file.

 Our metapopulation model is based on a global network of local, city-level, populations connected by edges representing passenger air travel between cities.
 At each node of the network, we locally model outbreak dynamics using a discrete-time Susceptible-Exposed-Infected-Recovered (SEIR) compartmental model.
 IATA monthly passenger travel volumes for all travel routes connecting airport pairs (including stopovers) is used to construct the weighted edges.
 The SEIR parameters are defined based on a 10 day period from exposure to recovery, aligning with a previously published report, divided into a 5 day latent period and 5 day recovery period.
 The effective contact rate corresponds to a reproductive number of 2, which aligns with an estimate from Imperial College London, reporting a range between 1.5 and 3.5.
 We assume initial cases of 2019-nCoV are only present in Wuhan, and no border control is accounted for.
 The model results presented are based on an average of 250 runs.